Tours in France

 Visit the beautiful city center of Meaux.
 Then you can take your bicycle for a last ride, mainly along the Marne river and its parallel canal.
 The longer option leads along the Canal de l’Ourq, that was built by Napoleon to transport wood, grain and drinking water to Paris.
 In the afternoon you will meet the barge in Lagny-sur-Marne, an outskirt of Paris, where you will stay for the night.

 Today we will bike further along the river Marne.
 After about 10 km you will pass the castle of Champs-sur Marne.
 The Château de Champs-sur-Marne is characteristic of the residences of leisure built in the countryside in the 18th century, giving rise to a new style of living.
 It is one of the most magnificently furnished châteaux in the Ile-de-France.
-You will bike all the way along the rivers Marne and Seine to the mooring in the heart of Paris.
+You cycle all the way along the Marne and Seine rivers to the mooring in the heart of Paris.

 End of your tour: Disembarkation after breakfast until 9.00 a.m.